Designing for a coworking space is about function and fun. This article covers the key design elements for a winning flexible workspace.

 Clients in a coworking space need secure access.
 Some members may work nights and weekends too.
 Electronic and cloud-based door locks and access points give members 24/7/365 coverage.
 And as soon as a member moves out access credentials can be changed.

-Many of the fastest growing coworking operators have adopted digital visitor check-in apps.
-The community manager should be busy helping members, not walking lunch orders to the person who ordered it.
+Many of the fastest-growing coworking operators have adopted digital visitor check-in apps.
+The community manager should be busy helping members, not walking lunch orders to the person who ordered them.
 And with multiple businesses under one roof, it is essential that visitors don’t waste time searching for their hosts.
 Digital registration notifies the host immediately that their guest has arrived.
 Management saves time and money by not having to pay someone to sit near the door 24/7.
 Guests know they’ve checked in.
 Members are thrilled they can invite guests to their place of business and know they are encountering a professional system.
 Members also get real-time reception notifications so no one is kept waiting.

 With podcasts growing in popularity, having a podcast studio available for rent could be quite a boon for a coworking space.
 Buying microphones is a big investment for an entrepreneur, but the ability to rent one for an hour a week might be tantalizing.
 This feature offers a unique ability to those who wish to take advantage of it.

 It is also smart not to rely on Excel or GoogleSheets to manage member billing or conference room reservations.
 Managing everything that can be rented - from offices to conference rooms, to individual desks – can be a real nightmare, considering you might even rent by the hour.
 Keeping track of it all is vital to being successful.
-There are several affordable and high quality coworking space management software packages that can help you manage all of this -- and give members a professional experience -- without the need for a dedicated reservations manager or tech specialist to oversee everything.
+There are several affordable and high-quality coworking space management software packages that can help you manage all of this -- and give members a professional experience -- without the need for a dedicated reservations manager or tech specialist to oversee everything.

 A Cut Above the Rest

-When it comes to coworking, like traditional commercial real estate, the right fit and the right features are what entice people to come and convince people to stay.
+When it comes to coworking, like traditional commercial real estate, the right fit, and the right features are what entice people to come and convince people to stay.
 With the added benefits of flexibility and a community external to the tenant company.

 If you are looking to create something special, some that stand out from the competition, a coworking space that attracts top-tier members and keeps them there longer, here are some questions to ask yourself:

 - What are we doing to build our community and empower our members?
-Do we offer the right mix of workshops and social events for members, prospects and the community?
+Do we offer the right mix of workshops and social events for members, prospects, and the community?
 Do we attract a variety of people, and specifically people who will benefit from collaborating with each other?
 Do we make it easy to socialize?
 Are our staff friendly and helpful?
 Do they know our members' businesses so they can make fruitful connections?

 - What kind of culture does our coworking space foster?
 Are the values clear and articulated?
 Is communication open and honest, and do I understand what is expected?
 Is feedback welcome?
 Do you celebrate members’ successes?
 Is it fun and playful, or serious and hard-working?
 Is that aligned with our members' needs?